Image: Jovan / stock.adobe.com

 In 2017, the U.S. Senators from Tennessee, Lamar Alexander and Bob Corker, both Republicans, introduced legislation (S.761, the Health Care Options Act of 2017) that would allow people in counties without any participating exchange insurers to use ACA subsidies for off-exchange plans.
 That scenario has never come to pass, but there were concerns at that point that some areas of the country, including the Knoxville, Tennessee area, might not have had any ACA-compliant plans available.

 Senator Alexander also, notably, stated in early 2017 that Congress or the Trump administration should commit to funding cost-sharing reductions (CSRs) through 2019, in an effort to stabilize the individual health insurance market.
-CSRs lower out-of-pocket costs for low-income exchange enrollees who pick silver plans, and 57 percent of Tennessee exchange enrollees have plans that include CSRs in 2017.
+CSRs lower out-of-pocket costs for low-income exchange enrollees who pick silver plans, and 57% of Tennessee exchange enrollees had plans that included CSRs in 2017.

 CSR funding was ultimately eliminated by the Trump administration in October 2017, but the uncertainty (during the rate filing season of spring/summer 2017) around whether or not the funding would continue resulted in premium proposals for 2018 that were higher than they would otherwise have been.
-Without a federal commitment to fund CSR, Tennessee Insurance Commissioner, Julie Mix McPeak estimated that premiums in Tennessee would be 15 to 20 percent higher than they would otherwise have been in 2018.
+Without a federal commitment to fund CSR, Tennessee’s then-Insurance Commissioner, Julie Mix McPeak, estimated that premiums in Tennessee would be 15% to 20% higher than they would otherwise have been in 2018.

 Senator Alexander joined forces with Senator Patty Murray (D, Washington) in an effort to pass bipartisan legislation aimed at stabilizing the individual insurance markets nationwide, with a proposal that included CSR funding.
 However, Republican leadership in the Senate opted to push forward on their efforts to repeal the ACA (via the Graham-Cassidy legislation) and pulled the plug on Alexander and Murray’s bipartisan approach in September 2017.